Missarachnid/weather-forcast/README.md

-# Forecast App - WIP
+# Forecast App
-  This is a rebuild of my Free Code Camp weather app with forecast instead of current Conditions
+  This is a rebuild of my Free Code Camp weather app with 4 day forecast info added.
+  It is responsive as well.
 ### Built With
 +  HTML
 +  CSS